 The other way selection of a project manager has been done is called Low Bid.
 This method chooses the firm based on lowest price proposed to do the job for you.
 This method is fraught with problems.
 First, how do you know if the lowest bidder is experienced or qualified to oversee this project?
 You don’t, unless you’ve pre-qualified the bidders.

 While price is a concern in all cases, the QBS approach also has a negotiation phase which allows the owner and the construction management firm to come to terms on the costs.
-I always say that a good consultant, be it an engineer or construction manager, should be able to save the owner their fees.
-This is certainly true on large capital projects.
+I always say that a good consultant, be it a civil or structural engineer or construction manager, should be able to save the owner their fees.
+This is certainly true on large capital projects like roadway and bridge construction.

 Skills Required for Construction Managers